 When it comes to sprinkler goods, there are a few significant aspects to look for:

-Check-Valve — Some versions have a check valve to prevent water from seeping out of the pipes while the sprinkler isn’t turned on.
+Check-Valve – some versions have a check valve to prevent water from seeping out of the pipes while the sprinkler isn’t turned on.
 It’s a rubber washer that rests on the device’s bottom.
-The problem with the water draining out is that when the sprinkler is turned back on, it takes a long time for the water to flow back in, resulting in strange bursts and spurts of water as well as strange noises.
+The problem with the water draining out is that when the sprinkler is turned back on, it takes a long time for the water to flow back in, resulting in bursts and spurts of water as well as loud noises.
 This puts pressure on the pipe, which might shorten the life of your sprinklers.
-So seeking for a sprinkler with a check-valve already fitted is a good idea.
+So seeking a sprinkler with a check-valve already fitted is a good idea.

 Side inlet – this is one method of connecting a water pipe to a sprinkler head.
 It allows the pipe to be laid at a lower level, making the process easier and faster.
 However, any check valves you have will be useless because they won’t operate with a side intake.

 How many pop up sprinklers do you need?

 The number of sprinklers required for your lawn will depend on a range of factors including the size and shape of your lawn, the number of different types of plants in your garden, as well water sources available.